 Getting your measurements right is a key part of the process of recovering a wingback chair.
-You’ll want to make sure you have enough fabric to fully cover the chair.
+You’ll want to ensure you have enough fabric to fully cover the chair.

 Measuring Your Wingback Chair